praneetha1996/InteractivePoster/README.md

 $ git push heroku master # deploy code to heroku
 $ heroku ps:scale web=1  # run the app with a 1 heroku "dyno"
 ```
+You should be able to view your app at https://ample-dash-app.herokuapp.com